Neglect and Cruelty To Animals:

 Body Worn Cameras:

-The Gloucester Township Police Department is proud to announce the implementation of body worn cameras for its Officers starting in the month of May 2017.
+The Gloucester Township Police Department was proud to announce the implementation of body worn cameras for its Officers in May of 2017.
 The program involves police officers wearing Body Worn Cameras during the course of policing duties recording both video and audio of certain interactions with the public

 The Gloucester Township Police Department’s use of Body Worn Video Camera will provide value in enhancing officer safety, reduction of liability, assist with prosecution and case resolution, and further promote professionalism, accountability and transparency.